-Funding from government will optimize our productivity –Patricia Sukore
+Funding from Government will optimize our productivity –Patricia Sukore

 What do you want government to do to support your NGO?

-For instance, the awareness of rights that is being spread now is courtesy of the civil society organizations, and many of us are working full time as Social Workers.
+For instance the awareness of rights that is been spread now is courtesy of the civil society organizations, and many of us are working full time as Social Workers.

 Can you tell us about your awareness so far and how do you create it?